friendsofagape/autographa/README.md

 <!-- LICENSE -->
 ## License
-This project is licensed under the GNU GENERAL PUBLIC LICENSE (Version 3) License.
-See [LICENSE](https://github.com/friendsofagape/autographa-live/blob/master/LICENSE) for more details.
+This project is licensed under the MIT License.
+See [LICENSE](https://github.com/friendsofagape/autographa/blob/main/LICENSE) for more details.

 <!-- CONTACT -->